dipeshu-001/Nezuko/README.md

 | Purge      | Purges the group chat, can only work if the bot is an admin and the one commanding is the owner of the Group chat                        |
 | Revoke     | Revokes the group invite link, can only work if the bot is an admin and the one commanding this too                                      |

+## 💪 Contribution

+-   Feel free to open issues regarding any problems or if you have any feature requests
+-   Make sure to follow the ESLint Rules while editing the code and run `yarn run prettier-format` before opening PRs
+## Give a ⭐ if this project helped you.

 ## 🚀Some WhatsApp bots are recommended🚀